bernd/insomnia/docs/insomnia/custom-themes.md

 ## Theme Plugin Schema

 The following defines the theme plugin schema.
-If a property is not set, it will use the Insomnia default.
+If a property is not set, it will use the Unetus default.

 ```ts
 interface ThemeBlock {